| || |

 difficult to control over bunkers guarding the greens.
 His club was a great success and not long afterwards he invented another

 club which he named the 'jigger' this was a shallow-faced iron for a longer shot.
-In 1898 Sayers rented a workshop at 14 Quality
+In 1898 Sayers rented the property at 14 Quality

 During the visit of King Edward VII to North Berwick in 1902 he watched the golfers playing 'Perfection' and the children on the